Wood & Knutsford Sts Fremantle

 45-47 Wood St

 McLellans Haulage doesn't look much, but they move a lot of stuff.
 I'm guessing they also use the yard around the corner you'll see in a sec.
+Update: in 2017 there's now a new pre-fab temporary sort of office building on the front of this site.

-I missed the tram as it went up Wood St. The driver did pause, tho, in case I was a tourist, as I was holding a camera.
+I missed the 'tram' as it went up Wood St. The driver did pause, tho, in case I was a tourist, as I was holding a camera.
 Not for long, but.

 69 Knutsford St